 - Use 1 tablespoon of salt per 4 quarts of water (4 liters), which should be enough for 1 pound of pasta (500 gr)

-- If you don't remember adding salt to the pasta water, taste the water.
+- If you don't remember adding salt to the water, taste the water.

 - Make sure you use a large pot with enough water.
 You do not want the water to overflow once you put in the pasta.
-The pasta should be able to move around the water freely
+It should be able to move around the water freely

-- The pasta should be seasoned with its sauce as soon as it is drained.
-Make sure the sauce is ready while the pasta cooks
+- It should be seasoned with its sauce as soon as it is drained.
+Make sure the sauce is ready while it cooks

 Boiling water